 The Eastern Illinois University Observatory was completed in 2004 with funds donated by alumni and friends.
 This observatory houses a 16-inch Schmidt-Cassegrain telescope that is computer controlled for both positioning and data acquisition.
 It is located in a dark field on campus which makes it both accessible and useful.
 The observatory now has additional capabilities with a second dome that houses a solar telescope.
 This means that the observatory can be used day and night (in clear weather) for education or research.
 The director of the observatory is Dr. Donald Pakey.
 The observatory can be used for classes, research, and community outreach.
 Open houses are usually held on the last Friday of each month of the Fall and Spring semesters when EIU is in session (rainy or clear, hot or cold weather).
 Click here for a map and directions to the observatory.
 It is recommended to park at the Presbyterian church on 4th Street.
-We are holding our first public open house of the year on Friday, Oct.
-25, 2019, 7–9pm.
-Feel free to wear halloween costumes!
+Our next public open house will be on Friday, Jan.
+31, 2020, 7–9pm.
+See you there!

 Bob Holmes - Director of ARI Dr. Pakey - Observatory Director On Eclipse Day the observatory was THE place to be on campus

 seen here with his 32" telescope

 Astronomical Research Institute